Civ13/civ13-wiki/wiki/Pepelsibirsk.md

 # Special Mechanics
 Pepelsibirsk has several special mechanics to take into consideration.

-- Trading: You can buy and sell supplies with both itinerant traders and nearby settlements.
+- Trading: You can buy and sell supplies with both traveling merchants and nearby settlements.
 - Diplomacy: Tied directly into the trading system.
 Having low relations with other settlements and trader factions will prevent trading and cause... unwanted side-effects.
 - Time: Time actually advances.
 One season = 1 quarter = 3 months = 1/4th of a year.
 You can use this to calculate realistic term lengths for political offices, as well as prison sentences and rent.
 The current date appears as the "Epoch" on the sidebar.
 - Personal documents: These appear on your character at game-start and generate a background for your character to assist with roleplay.
-They can also store notes by writing on them with a pen, and display your achievements.
+They can also store notes by writing on them with a pen.
-- Achievements: Certain things - easy or hard - will generate achievements, displayed on your personal documents.
-These persist across rounds.
-- Ordering vehicles: You can order vehicles from other factions using rubles, ranging from a civilian car to a T-72.
-These are, of course, extremely expensive.
-- Ordering airstrikes: You can buy laser designators for an Su-25 from one of the neighbouring settlements.

 # Politics
 *These are just RP suggestions - feel free to come up with your own system of government.
 Note, however, that the following wiki is written with the historical system in mind.*